babetmihai/universal-reducer/README.md

-Reducer and store wrapper that uses paths to update nested values.
-The path syntax is the same as _.set and _.get form lodash
+Reducer and actions that set and get the value at path of the state object using lodash.

 ## Instalation